mitmadness/chuck/README.md

     // Connection string to a MongoDB database.
     // Defaults to mongodb://localhost/chuck
     mongoUrl: string;

+    // DSN for Sentry error reporting.
+    // Reporting is disabled if this is not set.
+    ravenDsn: string;

     // Redis connection informations.
     // Defaults to { host: 'localhost', port: 6379, db: 0 }